ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 GIMP 2.10 is the result of six years of work that originally focused on porting the program to a new image processing engine, GEGL.
-However the new version ships with more far new features, including new and improved tools, better file formats support, various usability improvements, revamped color management support, a plethora of improvements targeted at digital painters and photographers, metadata editing, and much, much more.
+However the new version ships with far more new features, including new and improved tools, better file formats support, various usability improvements, revamped color management support, a plethora of improvements targeted at digital painters and photographers, metadata editing, and much, much more.

 ## Updated user interface and initial HiDPI support

 One thing immediately noticeable about GIMP 2.10 is the new dark theme and symbolic icons enabled by default.
 This is meant to somewhat dim the environment and shift the focus towards content.

 FIXME screenshot

-There are now 4 user interface themes available in GIMP: dark (default), grey, light, and system.
-Icons are separate from themes now, and we maintain both color and symbolic icons, so you can configure GIMP to have system theme with color icons if you prefer the old look.
+There are now 4 user interface themes available in GIMP: Dark (default), Gray, Light, and System.
+Icons are now separate from themes, and we maintain both color and symbolic icons, so you can configure GIMP to have System theme with color icons if you prefer the old look.

 Moreover, icons are available in four sizes now, so that GIMP would look better on HiDPI displays.
 GIMP will do its best to detect which size to use, but you can manually override that selection in _Edit > Preferences > Interface > Icon Themes_.

-**Contributors:** Benoit Turkotte, Ville Pätsi, Aryeom Khan, Jehan Pagès, Alexandre Prokoudine
+**Contributors:** Benoit Touchette, Ville Pätsi, Aryeom Han, Jehan Pagès, Alexandre Prokoudine…

 ## GEGL port, high bit depth support, multi-threading, and more